Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/application/altinn-apps/app/app-backend/_index.md

 a [Web Api application](https://docs.microsoft.com/en-us/aspnet/core/web-api/).

 This App Backend exposes REST-Api's consumed by a optional App Frontend and/or external systems / mobile apps.
-The structure of the API's is documentet [here](/altinn-api/)
+The structure of the API's is documented [here](/altinn-api/)

 The diagram below show how the code is structured in different parts.

 {{%excerpt%}}
 <object data="/teknologi/altinnstudio/architecture/application/altinn-apps/app/app-backend/app_backend_application_architecture.svg" type="image/svg+xml" style="width: 100%; max-width: 1000px;"></object>
 {{% /excerpt%}}

-** Standard API's
+## Altinn.App.Api - Standard API's
 The REST-APIS are implemented in different API-controllers and uses attribute based routing to identify the correct operation.
 The API controllers are implemented in a library called [Altinn.App.Api](https://www.nuget.org/packages/Altinn.App.Api) and is published to Nuget.

 The app template is configured to use this.

-** Platform services
+## Altinn.App.PlatformServices - Platform services
-Platform services are services that are configured in startup on the app and with help of dependendency injection is available to the API controllers and other code in the
+Platform services are services that are configured in startup on the app and with help of dependendency injection is available to the API controllers and other code in the app.

-** Custom App logic

-The API-controllers uses defined interfaces to communicate with the app logic defined by the developer.

-The below diagram show how the App Backend is build around 3 main packages.

-- AltinnCore Runtime - MVC Application with predefined API's and functionality for Apps created in Altinn Studio
-- ServiceLogic - Class library that contains business logic defined by the org/app developer
-- ServiceLibrary - Common utils and interfaces making it possible for the Runtime to use ServiceLogic

-{{%excerpt%}}
-<object data="/teknologi/altinnstudio/architecture/application/altinn-apps/app/app-backend/app_backend_application_architecture.svg" type="image/svg+xml" style="width: 100%; max-width: 1000px;"></object>
-{{% /excerpt%}}
+## Altinn.App.Common - Common functionality

-#### App logic
+## App logic
-The app logic is C# code generated/created as part of the app development process in Altinn Studio.
+The app logic contains the custom application code that a app developer has generated/created in Altinn Studio or in third party development tools like Visual Studio Code.

-The service implementation class implement a defined interface that backend uses to be able to interact with the service implementation.

-This is done through reflection.
-The App container contains a dll of the app logic.

-The service implementation contains all backend code for logic and rules.

-The different controllers calls the app logic

 #### Datamodel
 The data model in an app is defined as an XSD.
 From the XSD it is generated